charleski/Camilladsp-for-pCP9/README.md

   ...
   capture:
     ...
-    filename: /dev/stdin
     format: ...
+    labels:
     ...
-    type: File
+    type: Stdin
 ...
 ```
-I.e. the input type must be set to File with a filename /dev/stdin and the capture format line must come immediately after the filename.
+I.e. the input type must be set to pipe data in from stdin.
+In almost all cases your capture format will be S32LE, but scripple's plugin supports the use of varying formats and I've retained that functionality.
+If your configs use different capture formats then the capture format line must come immediately before the labels line as shown.
 This ordering is true by default when creating a new config in the gui and so you shouldn't need to worry about it.
-In almost all cases your capture format will be S32LE, but as scripple's plugin allows this to be varied I've retained that functionality in case anyone needs it.
+This is, I admit, a bit of a kludge, but is needed to ensure that only the capture format is tokenised.
 b) The devices: playback: section needs to route output to the Alsa device sound_out:
 ```
 devices: